seL4/camkes-tool/docs/index.md

 **`int main(int thread_id)`** (in libsel4camkes.a)

 > This function &mdash; the C entry point to a component &mdash; is provided by the platform.
 Components should not provide their own `main`.
-This function invokes _`instance`_`_main` when it has completed initialisation.
-The reason for these chained entry points is to support single address space components, in which all threads enter via `main` and then branch to their respective instance entry points, _`instance`_`_main`.

 **`int run(void)`**